LukeGrahamLandry/franca/docs/aot_bake.md

 this even works on internal pointers.
-TODO: explain more but it's fragile and relies on the outer most thing being seen first. which is dumb and needs to be fixed.
+TODO: explain more but it's fragile and relies on the outer most thing being seen first. which is dumb and needs to be fixed. ditto cyclic data structures are allowed and will remain cycles when baked.

 - ClearOnAotBake(T)
 - note similar to tracing garbage collection